 Service Area - An area assigned by the North Carolina Utilities Commission (NCUC) to a public utility in which the public utility has the exclusive right to serve all premises.

-Standard Contract PPA - A uniform power purchase agreement approved by a state regulatory authority under which a qualifying facility may opt to sell its electricity to a utility at avoided cost pursuant to PURPA instead of entering into a negotiated contract.
+Standard Contract PPA - A uniform power purchase agreement (PPA) approved by a state regulatory authority under which a qualifying facility (QF) may opt to sell its electricity to a utility at avoided cost pursuant to PURPA instead of entering into a negotiated contract.

 Tariff - A service and billing option offered by a utility.
 Utilities may offer different rate schedules to different customer classes and for different electric uses.

 Tennessee Valley Authority (TVA) - A federally-owned electric utility operating in the western part of North Carolina.
+Learn more.

 Third Party Sales - Electricity sales from an independent power producer directly to a consumer.

 Time Varying Rates (TVR) / Time Variant Pricing - Electricity rates that vary over time based on factors such as demand (see, Fixed Rates).

 Time-of-Use (TOU) Rates - Utility pricing that changes according to time of day (peak vs. off-peak) and season during which energy is consumed.
 Under this plan, electric bills are be determined by how much energy is used and when it is used (see, Fixed Rates).

 Transmission - Generated electric power is delivered to customers over transmission and distribution lines.
 Transmission lines carry electricity over long distances from a generating plant to an electrical substation.